 Trocaire College’s Sister Sally Walz, RSM Student Emergency Fund was developed to support student success, retention, and completion by helping to address unforeseen financial situations that may hinder student achievement.
 The fund was renamed in 2017 in memory of Sister Sally Walz, RSM, a former Vice President for Academic Affairs and a member of the Board of Trustees.
-Sister Sally was greatly admired for her untiring commitment to Trocaire College and to our students, especially those in need.
+Sister Sally was greatly admired for her untiring commitment to Trocaire College and our students, especially those in need.

 Student Emergency Fund Application